 What is a Monologue Used For?

-A monologue is often the vocalization of a character’s thoughts giving insight that reveals details about a story’s plot or its characters.
+A monologue is often the vocalization of a character’s thoughts, giving insight that reveals details about a story’s plot or its characters.
+Understanding the monologue meaning helps writers and actors utilize these speeches effectively to enhance storytelling.
 This character’s speech in and of itself can propel the story forward based on how other characters react to it and what events are caused by it.

 A great example of this can be found in the Good Will Hunting script.
-Will (Matt Damon) is resistant to any court mandated therapist.
-However, this monologue by Sean (Robin Williams) caused Will to finally be open to meeting further with him.
+Will (Matt Damon) is resistant to any court-mandated therapist.
+However, this monologue by Sean (Robin Williams) causes Will to finally be open to meeting further with him.

 We brought the iconic monologue into StudioBinder's screenwriting software to analyze it further.
 Click the image below to read the entire scene.
-With writing this good, no wonder this script won the Oscar.
+With writing this good, no wonder this won the Oscar for Best Screenplay.

 Good Will Hunting script • Read the entire scene